×

 Sophie set out to tell a love story through the lens of reincarnation.
 The main character — Rose, portrayed by Sophie herself — gradually begins to recall her past life and falls in love all over again with the ghost of Edward, played by Kyle Jordan.
 The film shifts between the present and a previous incarnation — the use of color and black-and-white inserts creates a sense of time travel.

 The technical side of the film turned out to be somewhat weak, with moments of missing focus and abrupt exposure shifts.
 The black-and-white sequences were by far the most visually compelling.
-Our founder spoke directly with Sophie about these aspects:
+And conveyed the atmosphere much more vividly, transporting the viewer back in time.

 "Stephen Southouse helped do the 1st edit and make sure everything was running as smoothly as possible for the shoot throughout.